MystPi/scratch-auth-express/README.md

 ### Using Auth/Protected Routes

 Calling `scratchauth` returns a middleware for protected routes.
-It will redirect the user to the route given if they are not logged in.
-By default, the route is whatever you passed for `loginRoute`.
+It will redirect the user if they are not logged in.
+By default, the redirect route is whatever you passed for `loginRoute`.

 ```js
 app.get('/dashboard', needsAuth(), (req, res) => {